Can Student Loans Be Discharged in Bankruptcy?

 In fact, student loans are one of the top ten reasons why many people seek bankruptcy protection, accounting for as much as one percent of all bankruptcies in the United States.

 In most cases, federal student loan debt may not be discharged in bankruptcy proceedings, although bankruptcy can eliminate other debt that would allow you to pay your student loans.
+However, their programs that can help with your student loans, a nursing student loan forgiveness program could be an example of this.

 However, there are some exceptions in bankruptcy laws that may make it possible to eliminate student loan debt through bankruptcy.